storj/docs/Explorer-Release-Setup-Instructions.md

     --name storagenode storjlabs/storagenode:arm
 ```

-## How to execute other Storage Node commands
+## Execute Other Storage Node Commands

 Run `help` to see other commands.